MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Coming Soon

+# Friday, December 22 & Saturday, December 23 - CLOSED

+# Friday, December 29 & Saturday, December 30 - CLOSED

+# Friday, January 5 & Saturday, January 6 @ 6:30pm

+## Wonka

+Armed with nothing but a hatful of dreams, young chocolatier Willy Wonka manages to change the world, one delectable bite at a time.

+_Rated: PG-13_

-# Friday, December 15 & Saturday, December 16 @ 6:30pm
+# Friday, January 12 & Saturday, January 13 @ 6:30pm

-## Journey to Bethlehem
+## Wonka

-Classic Christmas melodies and modern pop songs tell the story of a young woman with an unimaginable responsibility, a young man torn between love and honour, and a jealous king.
+Armed with nothing but a hatful of dreams, young chocolatier Willy Wonka manages to change the world, one delectable bite at a time.

+_Rated: PG-13_

+# Friday, January 19 & Saturday, January 20 @ 6:30pm

+## The Shift

+After a tense encounter with a mysterious stranger who has otherworldly powers, a man gets banished to a parallel Earth where he fights to get back to the woman he loves.

+_Rated: PG_

+# Friday, January 26 & Saturday, January 27 @ 6:30pm

+## The Shift

+After a tense encounter with a mysterious stranger who has otherworldly powers, a man gets banished to a parallel Earth where he fights to get back to the woman he loves.

 _Rated: PG_